applebiter/jackdaw/README.md

 struggle to run it and my Wintendo machine can run it, but I'm not interested in the Windows ecosystem outside of gaming.

+JackTrip -- JackTrip is not used directly in this code, but it is used to connect all of the PCs on the network already running JACK.
+High-quality, multi- channel audio can be sent selectively between the PCs on the network with very low latency.
+PCs connected with JackTrip and running JACK are able to process audio in real-time.

 MaryTTS -- MaryTTS sits in that weird place that is not entirely unpleasant, but definitely does not sound like a human.
 I don't know whether anyone would want to hear an entire audiobook in that voice, but it suits as a voice for the house